-- Look For A Discount.
-You might assume that sales and savings don’t apply to the gift card market, since gift cards are more like currency than retail products with traditional product margins.
-That’s not the case, however, as the best gift cards can all be bought for less than face value.
-You can learn where to look for deals from our article on the best gift card exchanges.
+- Look for a Discount.
+You might assume that sales and savings don’t apply to the gift card market, since gift cards are more like currency than retail products with traditional profit margins.
+That’s not the case, however, as the best gift cards can usually be purchased for less than face value.

 - Avoid Card-Network Gift Cards.
-Gift cards from Visa, Mastercard and Discover might seem like they’re as good as cash, since they can be used anywhere, but they’re actually quite inferior.
+Gift cards from Visa, Mastercard, American Express and Discover might seem like they’re as good as cash, since they can be used anywhere, but they’re actually quite inferior.
 While retailers make money immediately when one of their gift cards gets purchased, these card-network gift cards make money from fees.
 So if you want the versatility of cash, why not just use cash instead?
 It will certainly be cheaper.
-That’s why we didn’t include any card-network gift cards in our list of the year’s best gift cards.

-- Resale Is Always An Option.
+- Resale is Always an Option.
 If you don’t end up using a particular gift card or the recipient doesn’t like it, you’re not out of luck.
 You can sell it on a gift card exchange or simply swap gift cards with a friend or family member.
-To learn more about these options, check out our editors’ picks for the year’s best gift card exchanges.

-- Buy Gift Cards With Rewards.
+- Buy Gift Cards with Rewards.
 Most credit card rewards programs allow you to redeem your points/miles for gift cards from a wide variety of major retailers.
 In many cases, you can garner more value from this type of redemption strategy than redeeming for cash.
-For example, under Citibank’s rewards program, you need 10,000 ThankYou points to get $50 in cash back, whereas you only need 5,000 points (50% fewer) for a $50 gift card.

-- E-Gift Cards Are Great In A Time Crunch.
+- E-Gift Cards are Great in a Time Crunch.
 E-gift cards have been gaining traction in recent years, and increased mobile functionality stands to foster greater use of such products this holiday season.
-That’s good news for time-crunched shoppers who want to avoid the shipping fees that many major retailers charge for physical gift cards ordered online.“E-cards make redemption easier in terms of logistics, time, and salience (once you enter the card number to your account, the money is there waiting to be used),” said Ayelet Gneezy, associate professor of marketing in the University of California, San Diego’s Rady School of Management.
-“In short, this is one domain where I expect digital to provide consumers great value.”
+That’s good news for time-crunched shoppers who want to avoid the shipping fees that many major retailers charge for physical gift cards ordered online.

 Gift Card Popularity Over Time